Online Compassion Focused Therapy (CFT)

 Who Can CFT Help?

-People suffering from anxiety, depression, burnout and attachment trauma can all benefit from this approach - particularly if they tend to be hard on themselves or keep others at arms length.
+People suffering from anxiety, depression, burnout, attachment trauma and other mental health difficulties can all benefit from this approach.
+Particularly if they tend to be hard on themselves or keep others at arms length.

 It can also help those who push themselves to keep going due to fears.
 Typical fears can include: failing; being criticised or letting others down.